gt6192/PratikGTJsLib/README.md

 It takes three parameters: -
 Text.
 Interval time.
-Id of an html where you want to perform this animation.
+Id of an html element where you want to perform this animation.

 For example: -
 <pre>